-The town of Soller is located to the west of Mallorca and is only around a 40-minute journey in a car.
-It is 33km/20miles from the airport to the old town.
-To the port of Soller, it’s a further 4km/2.5miles and takes around an extra 6 minutes.
+The town of Soller is located to the west of Mallorca and take around 40 minutes to do the 33 km journey from Mallorca airport to the old town of Soller.
+The port of Soller is a further 4 km.

 If you hire a car from Palma airport PMI for your trip to Soller or Soller Port you will find it fairly easy to get to your destination.